UH-CPL/Accelarousal-Study-NAT1-Methods/README.md

 ```

 ### Plotly
-As the project is using Plotly as a visualization tool, you can set up you Plotly account with follow constants.
+As the project is using Plotly as a visualization tool, you can set up your Plotly account in `settings/settings.R`.
 ```R
 PLOTLY_USERNAME <- "<Your Plotly Username>"
 PLOTLY_API_KEY <- "<Your Plotly API Key>"